A future of Roll-to-Roll manufacture for Thin Film

 A search was on for existing fast, cheap and reliable methods of manufacturing thin film PV.
 During this search the idea of flexible substrates (metals, plastics, cloth, etc) for the deposition and deployment of thin film PV soon became joined in one's mind to the roll to roll or web based method of using long flexible substrates on which to form thin film PV.

 The search now focused on finding just such a roll to roll system for manufacturing thin film PV.
-It soon became apparent that no such system existed.
-While examining the requirements for the deposition of thin films a range of environmental conditions was defined.
+It soon became apparent, back in 2006, that no such system existed.
+While examining the requirements for the deposition of thin films, a range of environmental conditions was defined.

 In a brainstorming session using Organic Vapor Phase Deposition (OVPD) as a typical example of a method of applying thin films we sought to join the rolling of the flexible substrate with simultaneous film deposition.
 In so doing, Camara Oscura, a dynamically configure-able environmental enclosure, film forming system was defined.